SOPHIA OF PRUSSIA

-Sophia was born at a turbulent time as Franco-Prussian relations had soured over the succession of the Spanish throne and Napoleon III declared war on Prussia on 19 July which made for a melancholic atmosphere at the princess’s christening.
+Sophia was born at a turbulent time as Franco-Prussian relations had soured over the succession of the Spanish throne and Napoléon III declared war on Prussia on 19 July which made for a melancholic atmosphere at the princess’ christening.
 As it turned out, the conflict only lasted a few months but it ended with the proclamation of Sophie’s grandfather, Wilhelm I, as the first German Emperor on 18 January 1871.

-Sophia and her sisters, Viktoria and Margaret, were closer to their parents than their older three siblings who had become increasingly estranged thanks to the influence of their grandparents.
+Sophia and her sisters, Viktoria and Margarethe, were closer to their parents than their older three siblings who had become increasingly estranged thanks to the influence of their grandparents.
 Sophia’s parents were more liberal in their thinking and their political differences had caused a rift in the family that would never be healed.
 Sophia and her sisters were raised in an English style nursery as their mother was keen to raise her daughters to be more sympathetic to England rather than Prussia.
 Sophia formed a deep attachment to her maternal grandmother, Queen Victoria, from a young age and she spent long periods in her care.

-In the summer of 1887, Sophia met Crown Prince Constantine of Greece while staying in England for her grandmother’s Golden Jubilee and the match was encouraged by her grandmother.
-The following year, Tino, as he was familiarly known, arrived at the court in Berlin as a representative of Greece at the funeral of Kaiser Wilhelm I who had died in March.
+In the summer of 1887, Sophia met Crown Prince Constantine of Greece while staying in England for her grandmother’s Golden Jubilee and the match was encouraged by Queen Victoria.
+The following year, Tino, as he was familiarly known, arrived at the court in Berlin as a representative of Greece at the funeral of Wilhelm I who had died in March.
 It was obvious the young couple had fallen in love and their engagement was announced on 3 September 1888, however it was not welcomed by Sophia’s older brother, Wilhelm II, who had ascended the imperial throne.
 There were also doubts in the Greek royal family as Queen Olga objected to Sophia’s Lutheran faith.

-Sophia married Constantine in Athens on 27 October 1889 in two different religious ceremonies, one Protestant and the other Greek Orthodox, and the wedding was embraced warmly by the Greek people even if the rest of Europe were wary.
+Sophia married Tino in Athens on 27 October 1889 in two different religious ceremonies, one Protestant and the other Greek Orthodox, and the wedding was embraced warmly by the Greek people even if the rest of Europe were wary.
 After the wedding, Sophia and Tino settled into a small French-style villa on Kifisias Avenue until Diadochos Palace, a gift from the Greek government, was finished.
 As happy as she was with Tino, Sophia struggled to settle in Greece where the court was much quieter, however she set about learning how to speak Greek and concentrated on furnishing her new home.
 Sophia became pregnant almost immediately after her marriage and her first child, George, was born slightly premature on 19 July 1890.
 The birth had been a difficult one with the umbilical cord wrapped around the baby’s neck but the German midwife acted quickly and the baby was unharmed.

 After the birth of her son, Sophia decided to convert to the Greek Orthodox faith which delighted the Greek royal family and the princess received instruction from her mother-in-law.
-Unfortunately, the news infuriated Sophia’s brother and his wife, Empress Augusta Victoria, and a heated argument between the two women resulted in the empress going into early labour with her son, Joachim.
-Fortunately, both mother and child were unharmed but the empress never forgave Sophia.
+Unfortunately, the news infuriated Sophia’s brother and his wife, Augusta Victoria, and a heated argument between the two women resulted in the Empress going into early labour with her son, Joachim.
+Fortunately, both mother and child were unharmed but the Empress never forgave Sophia.
 Wilhelm refused to listen when Sophia tried to explain why she wanted to convert and she was banned from returning to Germany for three years.
 Sophia officially converted on 2 May 1891, and even though Wilhelm didn’t carry out his threat to bar his sister from Germany, the relationship between them would never be repaired.

 As her family grew, Sophia was also kept busy with her numerous charity organisations, involving education and development of hospitals and orphanages, although she had a particular interest in the wellbeing of Greek women.
 The political landscape in Greece was so turbulent it led to frequent outbreaks of war with the Ottoman Empire so Sophia worked with the Greek Red Cross in order to help wounded soldiers.
 Sophia founded numerous field hospitals, arranging for English nurses to help train young women volunteers, while actively nursing the wounded herself.
 Sophia and her fellow royal women were awarded with the Royal Red Cross by Queen Victoria in December 1897 in appreciation for their selfless work.